IACBE World Headquarters

 Dr. Okrepkie holds a Doctor of Management from Colorado Technical University, a doctoral-level Certificate of Advanced Graduate Studies in Advanced Accounting from Northcentral University, a Master of Business Administration from National University, and a Bachelor of Business Administration from the University of San Diego.
 In addition, she is a Certified Management Accountant.

-Ted Collins serves as Director of Accreditation and is responsible for all accreditation and compliance activities for IACBE.
+Ted Collins serves as Vice President of Accreditation and Compliance and is responsible for all accreditation and compliance activities for IACBE.
 This includes oversight of application processes, self-study and candidacy materials, site visit teams, workshops, and member compliance with all IACBE principles, policies, and procedures.